gchiu/Healthy-eating/diet-handout.md

 ## **Exclusions** ##

 Fish, beef, pork, lamb, chicken, milk, eggs, cream, yoghurt,  butter i.e. all dairy products and anything produced/laid by an animal.
-If you are in a situation where eating meat is not avoidable, choose white over red.
+If you are in a situation where eating meat is not avoidable, choose white (poultry, fish) over red (of mammal origin).

-Note that skinless chicken has 23% of its calories from saturated fat.[4]
+Note that so called low fat skinless chicken breast still has 23% of its calories from saturated fat.[4]

 No carbonated drinks.
 They cause osteoporosis and soften teeth enamel.